-BACKGROUND TO THE APPLICATION
+1. BACKGROUND TO THE APPLICATION

-Glyphosate-tolerant sugarbeet GTSB77 is referred to as Roundup® Ready sugarbeet and is tolerant to applications of the herbicide glyphosate through the transfer of the 5enolpyruvylshikimate-3-phosphate synthase (CP4 EPSPS) gene.
+Glyphosate-tolerant sugarbeet line 77 is referred to as Roundup[®] Ready sugarbeet and is tolerant to applications of the herbicide glyphosate through the transfer of the 5-enolpyruvylshikimate-3-phosphate synthase (CP4 EPSPS) gene.
 This gene encodes an enzyme that can function under applications of glyphosate unlike plant-derived forms, which are sensitive to glyphosate.
-The uidA gene is also present in the sugarbeet and encodes $\beta$ -D-glucuronidase (GUS) which is a selectable marker that is used during plant transformation.
+The uidA gene is also present in the sugarbeet and encodes β-D-glucuronidase (GUS), which is a selectable marker that is used during plant transformation.
 A chimeric gox gene is transferred to the sugarbeet but does not result in a stable protein product in the plant.

-Glyphosate-tolerant sugarbeet GTSB77 is not currently grown in either New Zealand or Australia.
+Glyphosate-tolerant sugarbeet line 77 is not currently grown in either New Zealand or Australia.
 The two primary products from sugarbeet, pure sucrose and molasses are also not likely to be imported into Australia or New Zealand but may be present as ingredients in imported processed food products.

-The main benefits of glyphosate-tolerant sugarbeet GTSB77 are agronomic in nature, and are therefore likely to accrue mainly to the primary producer.
-It is envisaged that production of these crops reduce reliance on agricultural chemicals for weed control with potentially higher overall crop yields.
+The main benefits of glyphosate-tolerant sugarbeet line 77 are agronomic in nature, and are therefore likely to accrue mainly to the primary producer.
+It is envisaged that production of these crops will reduce reliance on agricultural chemicals for weed control with potentially higher overall crop yields.
 More general benefits may flow to the community as a result of reduced primary production costs.

-PUBLIC CONSULTATION
+2. PUBLIC CONSULTATION

-ANZFA completed a Notice of Application (formally referred to as the Preliminary Assessment Report) upon receipt of the application and called for public comment on 3 November 1999.
-A total of 45 submissions were subsequently received.
-Attachment 5 contains a summary of the submissions.
+Upon receipt of the application, ANZFA completed an Initial Assessment (formerly the Preliminary Assessment), which was released for public comment on 3 November 1999.
+A total of 45 submissions were received in response to the information summary.